Is White Mountains, Arizona a Good Region to Move To?

 • The White Mountains offer affordable living with a typical rent of $1,200 and home prices around $350,000.

-• Key locations include Show Low, Pinetop-Lakeside, and Greer, each with unique characteristics.
+• Key locations include Show Low, Pinetop-Lakeside, and Greer, each with clear local differences.

 • Consider the rural setting and economic reliance on tourism when planning a move.